The Hausdorff and packing measure of some digital expansions: Self-similar sets in the interval

 It is not difficult to show that

 for $ \mu $-almost every $ x \in K $, so that

 by Equation \ref{Hdensity2}.
 This is the aforementioned connection between the Hausdorff measure of $ K $ and the density of $ \mu $.

 Unfortunately the maximal density is difficult to compute in practice, because the class of all closed subintervals of $ [0,1] $ is too large.
-It is natural then to search for a more manageable subclass which realizes the supremum, which was accomplished by Marion (\cite{Mar}, Th\'{e}or\`{e}me 6.1).
+It is natural then to search for a more manageable subclass with the same supremum, which was accomplished by Marion (\cite{Mar}, Th\'{e}or\`{e}me 6.1).
 First, a \textit{basic interval at level} $ k $ is an interval of the form

 for some $ \omega_1 \cdots \omega_k \in I^k $.
 Letting $ \mathfrak{B}_k $ be the collection of all unions of level-$k$ basic intervals, Marion's result is that

 In fact, the computation of maximal density can be simplified bit further.
 By Equation \ref{selfsimmu}, the measure of a basic interval at level $ k $ is